-After you obtain the right consistency turn off the heat and you’re ready to serve or store.
+After you get the right consistency turn off the heat and you’re ready to serve or store.
 Yes, it is actually this easy!

 How to Store Syrup Correctly

 We usually make about a mason jar full of brown sugar syrup for the team every month here at Talk Boba.
-Here’s 3 different glass jars that will work well with storing your deliciously made brown sugar syrup: airtight glass, fido jar and mason jar.
+We’ve used these many glass jars over the months (unfortunately).
+But we ultimately found that these are the easiest when it comes to storing brown sugar syrup.

 That’s All there is to Making Brown Sugar Syrup at Home

-That’s it for us, remember, just talk about boba duh!
+You’ve made it to the end, that’s it from us. remember, just talk about boba duh!